 Motorcycles vary in size, but regardless of how big they are, they’re easily overlooked – especially on roads that are highly congested.
 And, like we mentioned, if you’re at a stop sign or are taking a turn into a parking lot or driveway, take an extra moment to look before pulling out or in.

 Motorcycle riders are supposed to stay well behind motorists, but the same rule applies to drivers.
 The Motorcycle Safety Foundation suggests trailing a rider by at least four or five seconds.

 Be skeptical of turn signals

-Motorcycles have flashing directional indicators, but unlike automobiles, they don’t all have an auto-off function, triggered when the handlebars move.
-Thus, riders may have their light flashing, but simply forgot it turn off.
-Just be aware of this possibility when you’re on the roads and drive defensively.
+Motorcycles have flashing directional indicators, but unlike automobiles, they don’t always have an auto-off function (triggered when the handlebars move).
+That’s why sometimes when riders’ turn signals are flashing, they simply forgot to turn it off.
+There’s no action for you to take here, other than to be aware of this possibility when you’re on the roads and drive defensively.